iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.0.1/report.md

 > I keep getting error after I click continue.
 It says Sorry that didn't work properly (error code 1002).<br> :date: __2020-10-09 17:18:05__

-> Edit - works perfectly after turning off wifi during setup.
-Got an immediate response from the developer on the workaround.
-Does not work.
-Error code 1002.
-This error is displayed after I confirm my age and press continue.
-I have a OnePlus 6t phone (android)<br> :date: __2020-10-08 22:13:53__

-> UPDATE: Working now per comment from developer.
-I can't get the app to work on my Galaxy S10.
-It installs, I affirm I'm over 18, and on the data sharing page I get an error code 1002 and can't move on.
-I've tried uninstalling and reinstalling and get the same problem.
-I do not have this problem on the VA COVID app I also have on my phone.<br> :date: __2020-10-07 16:11:30__

 #### 3-star reviews